 The words are an expression of similarity, not of hierarchy.
 However, it is often noted that the man named the woman, just as he had earlier named the animals, and the simple act of giving a name is supposedly an indicator of authority.
 But this is not necessarily so.
-Hagar gave God a name: "The God who sees me"-a name that God apparently accepted, for it is in Scripture (Gen. 16:13).
+Hagar gave God a name: "She called the name of the Lord who spoke to her, 'You are a God of seeing"-a name that God apparently accepted, for it is in Scripture (Gen. 16:13).
 Naming does not always indicate authority.
-In the naming of the animals narrative, the literary context has nothing to do with authority over the animals; it is about the creation of woman and Adam's appreciation of her.
-When Adam named the woman, the point being emphasized in the text is how much like Adam she was.
+In the story about naming the animals, the literary context has nothing to do with authority over the animals-it is about the creation of woman and Adam's appreciation of her.
+When Adam named the woman, the point being emphasized in the text is how similar to Adam she was.

-The Bible then concludes from the essential similarity of man and woman: "For this reason a man will leave his father and mother and be united to his wife, and they will become one flesh" (Gen. 2:24).
+The Bible then concludes from the essential similarity of man and woman: "Therefore a man shall leave his father and his mother and hold fast to his wife, and they shall become one flesh" (Gen. 2:24).
 Curiously, it is the man who is said to leave-this is not said (though it is probably assumed13) for the woman.
 The couple become a new family, not under the authority of the man's father and mother.
 This indicates that, no matter where they live, the man's primary responsibility is to his wife, not his parents, and similarly, the woman's primary responsibility is to her husband, not her parents.
-But the verse presumes nothing
+But the verse presumes nothing about the authority of one person over another.